-Kunsten – the Museum of Modern Art in Aalborg – has reopened after a massive renovation, and once again, you can experience modern art in this architectural gem in new clothes.
+Kunsten – the Museum of Modern Art in Aalborg – has recently been renovated, leaving the architectural gem with a new look when it reopened in 2016.
 The building is in a league of its own internationally, and it was designed by the world famous Finnish architect Alvar Aalto in collaboration with Elissa Aalto and Jean-Jacques Baruël.

 A high-quality holistic experience is a guarantee at Kunsten, whether you visit the galleries, the shop or the café, and there is every reason to look forward to a visit to Kunsten.

 Alvar Aalto’s famous museum has been updated

 Is it possible to do a thorough renovation of a preserved building without destroying the original architecture?
 This was the difficult challenge faced by Kunsten prior to the renovation in 2015.